mbabynames search ✿

 Atlas William

-Atlas ("noble and strong") with William ("resolute protector").
+Atlas ("bearer of the heavens") with William ("resolute protector").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Atlas Michael

-Meaning: Atlas = "noble and strong", Michael = "who is like God".
+Meaning: Atlas = "bearer of the heavens", Michael = "who is like God".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Atlas Thomas